fbeltrao/azure-batch-with-durable-functions/README.md

 - Secure access to Azure Batch (instead of having the key as environment variable)
 - Improve the "job done" notification with retries and/or handling durable function not being available for a short time period (queue/event grid based)
 - Expose additional Azure Batch operations (packages, files, etc.)
+- Be able to terminate durable functions instances and the corresponding Batch jobs